WJPD

-WJPD (92.3 FM) is a radio station licensed to Ishpeming, Michigan broadcasting a country music format.
-It serves the Marquette area.
-It can be heard as far east as Newberry, as far north as Thunder Bay, as far west as Bergland, and as far south as Ludington.

-Programming
+WJPD (92.3 FM) is a country music radio station that is licensed to the City of Ishpeming, Michigan and serving the greater Marquette and Munising areas.
+The station is owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC, doing business as the Radio Results Network and broadcasts from studios on Ridge Street in Marquette.

+The station is branded as Fresh Country - 92.3 WJPD and shares the same personalities and playlist as sister station WCMM in the Escanaba area, however the two stations are not a pure simulcast, as they offer different commercial inventory.

+WJPD is the Detroit Lions Radio Network for the north-central Upper Peninsula.

+History

-The station, named for its founding owner, James P. Deegan, originated live programming in 1975, in simulcast with WJPD AM 1240 (founded in 1947).
-Its original programming consisted of live, on-air music personalities, news personnel focused on local news in conjunction with carrying NBC Network news in the hour.
+The call sign WJPD was previously assigned to an AM station in Ishpeming.
+It began broadcasting November 16, 1947, on 1240 kHz with 1,000 watts daytime and 250 watts power nighttime.
+The call sign refers to the founder and original owner, James P. Deegan.
+WJPD-FM originated live programming in 1975, in simulcast with WJPD AM.
+Its original programming consisted of live, on-air music personalities, news personnel focused on local news in conjunction with carrying NBC Radio Network newscasts on the hour.

 In addition, local public service announcements were read live by popular local on-air personalities.
 WJPD sportscasters provided live play by play coverage and sports shows of local High School athletics - broadcasting one game on AM and another game in FM.
-In addition, the extremely popular "Telephone Time" (a local live listener call-in show) was aired from 9-10 a.m.
-M-S. in which callers could advertise personal items for sale or looking to purchase.
+In addition, "Telephone Time" (a local live listener call-in show) was aired from 9-10 a.m.
+Monday through Saturday, in which callers could advertise personal items for sale or looking to purchase.

-WJPD AM-FM would not be simulcast on Sunday mornings, as both AM and FM stations carried a number of local church services and specialized music programming.
+WJPD and WJPD-FM would not be simulcast on Sunday mornings, as both stations carried a number of local church services and specialized music programming.

-WJPD was also a Milwaukee Brewers and Green Bay Packers network station, along with NMU Wildcat game broadcasts.
+WJPD was also a Milwaukee Brewers and Green Bay Packers network station, along with Northern Michigan Wildcats game broadcasts.